 Technology has evolved so that you can now wirelessly charge your wireless devices.
 Confused yet?
 Wireless charing, also known as “Qi Wireless Charging” (pronounced CHEE) works via electromagnetic reduction.
 They’re best for people who value simplicity, convenience, and aesthetic.
 The good news is, there are many inexpensive options for wireless charging.
 Take, for example, the Rowkin WAVE Qi Wireless Charger (compatible with any Qi-enabled device or your Rowkin Ascent Charge earbuds).
 For wireless laptop charging, check out the CES 2019 Innovation Award Nominee, Smart Energy, and their EnergySquare Universal Charger for Laptops!

 And there you have it!
 You now have everything you need to know about true wireless headphones before you decide to buy a pair.
 They may have a few flaws, but they still have many advantages.
 Wireless headphones are practical, have innovative design and, in many cases, provide better sound quality than wired headphones.
 Are you ready to throw your old headphones away and go wireless?

-At Rowkin, we’re excited about the just launched Rowkin Ascent headphones which will are now available at Rowkin.com, Amazon, and Best Buy.
-The super small Rowkin Ascent is water resistant, has a premium metal finish, an ergonomic fit, and even a “Find My Earbud” feature.
-It’s also equipped with Qi charging with a type-C connector.
+At Rowkin, we’re excited about the just launched Rowkin BASE headphones which will are now available at Rowkin.com and Amazon.
+The Rowkin BASE is water resistant, has an ergonomic fit, and last up to 8 hours in a single charge.
 So, what are you waiting for?
 Go wireless!

 Have more questions?
 Let us know in the comments below.